about dan kalb

 Currently in his second term on the City Council, Oakland Councilmember Dan Kalb is known as a hard-working, committed public servant and community advocate, always looking to make life better for the people of Oakland.

 Throughout his distinguished career, Dan has worked as a policy director; environmental, public interest, and social justice advocate; progressive reformer and faithful community service volunteer.
-In his nearly seven years on the Oakland City Council, Dan has earned his reputation as a proactive and effective Councilmember.
+In his seven years on the Oakland City Council, Dan has earned his reputation as a proactive and effective Councilmember.
 For example, Dan:

 Secured millions of dollars in annual funds for affordable housing;